maliahavlicek/ci_mentor_insights/USER_CENTRIC_FRONTEND_README.md

 ### Tools
 - [github](https://github.com/) - used for version control of project files and branching out to try different things without adversely affecting a functional set of code
 - [balsamiq](https://balsamiq.com/) - used to create professional looking wire frames.
-- [draw.io](https://about.draw.io/features/) - used to create Entity Relationship diagrams and CRUD flow diagrams.
 - [markdown table generator](https://www.tablesgenerator.com/markdown_tables) - used to help with documentation table formatting
 - [mardown table of contents generator](https://ecotrust-canada.github.io/markdown-toc/) - used to create table of contents (be weary it does have some bugs if you have dashes or trailing spaces in your headers)
 - [colors.co](https://coolors.co/) I used a colors.co's color pallet tool to help pick complementary colors.
-- [color contrast](https://webaim.org/resourceshttps://webaim.org/resources/contrastchecker//contrastchecker/) Tool was used to adjust colors on fonts flagged as needing a higher contrast ratio from google's lighthouse audit tool.
-- [lighthouse audit](https://developers.google.com/web/tools/lighthouse) Google's open source tool to help improve the quality of your website.
-Specifically paid attention to Accessibility and SEO aiming for scores above 80.

 ### APIs
 - [SMTP](https://github.com/python/cpython/blob/3.8/Lib/smtplib.py) - Send emails to users